wonanut/Topo-visualization/README.md

 ## Introduction

 This is a beta version of `Graph` or `Topology` visualization tools which can help you draw networks quickly.
-In my point of view, this tool is very easy to use so I do not provide a manual book : )

 Here is a shortcut of the framework:

 ![](./images/intro.png)

+## Handbook
+### Toolbar
+The toolbar is located on the top of the screen.
+So far there has **5** buttons.

+- `SELECT`: the default mode, in which you can drag the node on the canvas to update their positions.
+- `DELNODE`: in this mode you can click on the node on the canvas to delete a node.
+Note that all the line linked to the node will be deleted automtically.
+- `ADDNODE`: in this mode you can add a node on the canvas by click on a flat region.
+- `GRAPH`: in this mode you can click on a node and then click on the other node to make a connection between the two nodes.
+- `BINTREE`: not available so far.

+### Setting values / weights
+Right click on the node or edge to set the value / weight.

 ## Functions